BookingBug/dev.bookingbug.com/docs/rest-api/queuing.md

 The managing of queues is done via an endpoint that allows for CRUD operations.
 This is contained within the admin API role.

-You can create, list, edit and delete the different queues via [these endpoints](http://apidocs.bookingbug.com/#!/admin/get_admin_company_id_client_queues) This will also pull in relation data such as a person, services, and queues.
+You can create, list, edit and delete the different queues via [these endpoints](http://apidocs.bookingbug.com/#!/admin/get_admin_company_id_client_queues) This will also pull in relational data such as person, services, and queues.

-> Services need to be enabled to work with queues via the service API endpoints.
+Services need to be enabled to work with queues via the service API endpoints.
 When the API returns the services you will be able to see `queuing_disabled: false` or `queuing_disabled: true` in the response.

 **GET Queuers Read** <br>
 Read a list of currently waiting and being server queuers <br>